unalakunal/extensionctl/README.md

 ## Future work
+- change kaapana_build_version to build_version in config yaml.
+If another templating is added to the dag-installer chart, there is no need that build_version == kaapana_build_version
 - add support for using a registry url instead of local kaapana_path
 - `--no_prereqs` flag (bool) disables building prereq images, assumes they are already built
 - `--overwrite_file_extensions` flag (default: .py)